-The Philadelphia law firm of Young, Marr & Associates has been representing clients in bankruptcy, disability, and criminal cases for over 30 years.
-We are pleased to announce the 2019 Young, Marr & Associates Legal Scholarship, a $1,000 scholarship available to law students.
+The Philadelphia bankruptcy lawyers at Marr & Associates has been representing clients in bankruptcy, disability, and criminal defense cases for over 30 years.
+We are pleased to announce the 2021 Young, Marr, Mallis & Associates Legal Scholarship, a $1,000 scholarship available to law students.
 Scholarship applicants must be either:

 - Studying for an undergraduate degree in paralegal studies, political science, or pre-law.